thiagopazBR/docker-wsl2-win-free/README.md

 <br>ms-vscode-remote.remote-containers
 <br>ms-vscode-remote.remote-wsl
 <br>
-After that, with vscode opened, press F1 and search for "Remote Containers: Settings for Remote Containers" and then flag "Remote › Containers: Execute In WSL" option
+<br>After that, with vscode opened, press F1 and search for "Remote Containers: Settings for Remote Containers" and then flag
+"Remote › Containers: Execute In WSL" option